 In the upcoming season 2021-22, she will sing the roles of Susanna (Le Nozze di Figaro) at Semperoper Dresden, Violetta (La Traviata) at the Israeli Opera, Frasquita (Carmen) at Teatro Massimo in Palermo.
-Among her concerts this season: Dutilleux's correspondances with Orchestre National De France, Mahler Symphony No. 2 with Bochumer Symphoniker and concerts with the Jerusalem Quartet at Tonhalle Zürich, Heidelberger Frühling and Vancouver.
+Among her concerts this season: Dutilleux's correspondances with Orchestre National De France, Mahler Symphony No.4 with Filarmonica Arturo Toscanini in Parma and concerts with the Jerusalem Quartet at Tonhalle Zürich, Heidelberger Frühling and Vancouver.

 In season 2019-20, she sang a role debut of Gepopo/Venus in Ligeti’s Opera ‘Le Grand Macabre’ at Semperoper Dresden in a new production conducted by Omer Meir Wellber and directed by Calixto Bieito, the role of Ilia (Idomeneo) conducted by Michele Gamba at the Israeli Opera.
 She sang with the Munich Philharmonic Orchestra Ayal Adler’s ‘Alone, I return from the night’, Berg’s Sieben Frühe Lieder with The Jerusalem Symphony Orchestra, and joined the ‘Jerusalem Quartet’ in a CD tour of 'The Yiddish Cabaret' which was released by ‘Harmonia Mundi’.
 Among the performed venues: Theatre des Champs-Elysées, Wiener Konzerthaus, Elbphilharmonie Hamburg, Gewandhaus in Leipzig and Dresden Philharmonie.